zemrys/p2pool-Lyra2RE/README.md

 * Run P2Pool with the "--net vertcoin", "--net vertcoin2" (if you want to connect to 2nd network) or "--net vertcoin3" (for 3rd network) option.
 * Run your miner program, connecting to 127.0.0.1 on port 9171, 9172 (for 2nd network) or 9174 (for 3rd network).

-GPUCcoin:
-* Run P2Pool with the "--net gpucoin" option.
-* Run your miner program, connecting to 127.0.0.1 on port 9404.

-Execoin:
-* Run P2Pool with the "--net execoin" option.
-* Run your miner program, connecting to 127.0.0.1 on port 9173.

-TenfiveCoin:
-* Run P2Pool with the "--net tenfivecoin" option.
-* Run your miner program, connecting to 127.0.0.1 on port 10579.

-Rotocoin:
-* Run P2Pool with the "--net rotocoin" option.
-* Run your miner program, connecting to 127.0.0.1 on port 7274.

-Spaincoin:
-* Run P2Pool with the "--net spaincoin" option.
-* Run your miner program, connecting to 127.0.0.1 on port 26490.

-Kimocoin:
-* Run P2Pool with the "--net kimocoin" option.
-* Run your miner program, connecting to 127.0.0.1 on port 2891.

 Sponsors:
 -------------------------